ronny-toribio/StateTestingAnalysis/README.md

    - **Mitigation**: I used the names of the columns as a type (Baseline) and their values as the percentage (Score).
 - Dr. Calhoun suggested creating a Top type by summing Advanced and Proficient.
 - Dr. Calhoun noticed that in some of our analysis we were taking averages of percentages that had different sizes and suggested weighted averages.
-   - **Mitigation**: I created a column named WScore (Students) by multiplying Scores by the amount of students Scored.
+   - **Mitigation**: I created a column named Students by multiplying Scores by the amount of students Scored.
 - The PSSA state level data for 2017 and 2022 don't include a "Total".
    - **Mitigation**: For English and Math I used the other grades to recreate a "Total" row.
    - **No mitigation**: Science doesn't have the individual Grades to recreate a "Total" from.